amir5200fx/OpenFoam7/README.md

 *	All functions that are defined in cxx file have been exported to create a dynamic lib
 * I had to slightly change the code in some areas such as Istream.hxx to break cycle inclusion between Istream and token.

+# Installation
+For compiling TnbFoamyMeh project you first need to install CGAL and GMP.
+For this project, you need to set the following Environment Variables:
+* BOOST_INCLUDEDIR (boost headers)
+* BOOST_INCLUDELIB (boost libs)
+* CGAL_INCLUDEDIR (CGAL headers)
+* GMP_INCLUDEDIR (headers)
+* GMP_INCLUDELIB (libs)

+If you don't have a plan to use this project, you just need to clone the solution and compile the projects you want!

-# Warning!
+# Warnings!
-* Use ONLY Microsoft visual studio 2017 to compile the code.
+* Use ONLY Microsoft visual studio 2017 to compile the code (other versions will be supported soon).
 * To avoid any issue while compiling the code, please, clone the code into the root of your directory. e.g: "`C:\OpenFOAM7\ ...`"
+* Please, compile the code first in debug mode and then in release mode.